“We are very pleased to be working in partnership with John Clements in the Profoto Lighting School.

 At the time you are unaware that a vast reservoir of knowledge is accumulating.

-To the enthusiast, ‘Profoto’ may not be as well known as some.
+To the enthusiast, ‘Profoto’ was always as well known as some, but that has changed since I started working with them.
 But be in no doubt, many of the worlds greatest photographers swear by it.
 And significant amounts of top-end photography is accomplished with Profoto lighting.

 For example, it is the lighting brand of choice for many major Professional In-House photo studios.
 But without question, Profoto has earned its reputation in the worldwide fashion market.
 Among others, world prominent fashion photographers in London, Milan and New York for example, use it extensively.